opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/discovering_submitting_reuses.rst

 .. image:: images/reuse_list.png
    :alt: Reuse list in the Information tab

-In the list of reuses, each reuse is displayed in a rectangle containing several information about that reuse:
+In the list of reuses, each reuse is displayed in a rectangle containing information about that reuse:

 - Image preview of the reuse,
 - Title of the reuse,